hadv/hadv.github.io/_posts/2015-3-21-Effective-Git-Merge.md

 For example, We have a branch named `waiportal` dedicated to develop new site that have full accessibility.
 After finish it; we want to merge this branch into `master` branch (trunk); then we do the steps as below:

-Current history of `master` as below:
+Current history of `master` as below
 ```
 052e7e9 ECMS-3515
 1b491f9 remove sensitive data